maim-lain/mythicmanor/walkthrough.md

 - Naira Accessible room content | Naira’s diary (more entries as Naira levels up), Naira’s locked box.
 (Password for the box is in Diary entry #473 - “naira+[mc]” with “[mc]” being your character’s name).
 You may also use “naira+mc” if your name is not working.
 - Repair 1: wall board list -> bathroom -> minimart -> bathroom
 - Repair 2: click safe -> repair junk
-- Cop event - Triggered when you peep on the “Out of order” stall in Full Moon clothing store when the following requirements have been met: Day time is morning, day is at least 8, you viewed people in the stalls at least 7 times, and you’ve spoken to the Security Lady before in the mall’s entrance.
 - Retrieved from Magic Lake at night when the lake is glowing (RNG-based).
 Click on the dock and “Look around.”

 #### Morning:
-- Esther 1 - room
-- .
 - View the bulletin board between the pool and Nefari's room -> Read task -> Accept
+- Bathroom -> Click the exclaimation mark box in the top right -> Leave
+- Click the map in the top right -> New Lark Mall -> Mini Mart -> Buy the plumbing pipe

 - Esther's room
+- .

 #### Afternoon:
 - Fanora 1 - Afternoon - Sweet Treats | Talk to her.